xdevplatform/search-tweets-python/README.rst

 Welcome to the ``v2`` branch of the Python search client.
 This branch was born from the main branch that supports premium and enterprise tiers of Twitter search.
 This branch supports the `Twitter API v2 'recent' and 'all' search endpoints <https://developer.twitter.com/en/docs/twitter-api/tweets/search/introduction>`__ only, and drops support for the premium and enterprise tiers.

-This project serves as a wrapper for the Twitter API v2 search endpoints (/search/recent and /search/all), providing a command-line utility and a Python library.
+This project serves as a wrapper for the all Twitter API v2 search endpoints, including both the endpoints that return Tweets and the endpoints that return *counts* of Tweets.
+This wrapper provides a command-line utility and a Python library you can integrate into your own scripts.

+This client library supports these endpoints:

+- /2/tweets/search/recent
+- /2/tweets/counts/recent

+- /2/tweets/search/all
+- /2/tweets/counts/all
 The search endpoint you want to hit is specified in the library's YAML file:

 .. code:: yaml